Man Charged With Possession Of Several Drugs - NewsBreak

 Six arrested after large amount of drugs discovered during Madisonville search warrant

 Six people are being charged in Madisonville, Kentucky, after a search warrant led to the discovery of a large amount of drugs, according to police.
-Six arrested after large amount of drugs discovered during Madisonville search warrant.
-Six people were charged after a large amount of drugs was found during...
+The Madisonville Police Department says officers, detectives, and deputies went to serve a search warrant at some apartments on North Seminary Street on Tuesday evening in search of 29-year-old Zackarius Franklin, who was wanted after fleeing from the Kentucky State Police in October.

 whopam.com